Technolawhere/technolawhere.github.io/_posts/2023-10-30-Moot-Problem-On-Constitutional-Law.md

    3. The matter to be heard by the Hon’ble Supreme Court.

    5. Students may frame their own issues

+## Side Assigned

+Respondent

 ## Table of Abbreviations